arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/13.wordpress-webserver/content.md

 ---
 title: '13.
-Running WordPress and Database Containers on the Portenta X8'
+Running WordPress & Database Containers on Portenta X8'
 description: 'Learn how to run a database and WordPress container on the Portenta X8'
 difficulty: beginner
 tags: